Java in VS Code

 To help set up Java on VS Code, there is a Java Extension Pack which contains two popular extensions:

-This document describes the features included in the Java Extension Pack.
+This document describes the features included in those Java extensions.

 Java Project Support